zrobker/Data-Structure-Tutorial/1-stacks.md

 ## Example : Word Sorting

-In the example below, we will write a simple Geometry Calculator.
-Before we write the code, we should first think about what we want the software to do.
-Writing a list of requirements is an important step in writing software.
-The requirements can help us ensure that we using conditionals correctly.

-Geometry Calculator Requirements:

-- Allow the user to select the shape they want to calculate the area for
-- Ask the user for the size information of the shape they selected
-- Ensure that size lengths are all valid (greater than zero)
-- Display the results

 ```python
 #This function will take in a string and return all the words that are 5 letters long